Statement of Principle

 Second, it must be defined broadly enough to recognize that people learn differently and need access to different avenues of learning.
-Thus, it must allow not only for different modes of learning but also for different providers (including ICMA, state associations, universities, and others) and different delivery techniques (ranging from traditional seminars to Web-based instruction to videoconferencing).
+Thus, it must allow not only for different modes of learning but also for different providers (including ICMA, affiliate associations, universities, and others) and different delivery techniques (ranging from traditional seminars to Web-based instruction to videoconferencing).
 The simultaneous need to move beyond the sharing of “war stories” and to be flexible is at the heart of the dilemma of the “what counts” question.
 Too much flexibility leads to too little quality.
 Too much rigidity leads to a lack of access and leaves members unable to meet the challenges identified for them.

 Each member should document annually how he or she has improved competency in the practices required of a local government manager.
 This annual improvement may result from a variety of professional development/learning experiences, including but not limited to professional reading; participation in formal university courses; and active participation in workshops, seminars, or conferences focusing on the practice(s) where improvement is desired.
 These professional development experiences should involve a minimum of 40 substantive hours each year.
 Because a plan of professional development is required each year, participants should not try to address all of the identified needs in any one year.